JinitSan/College-Registration-System/README.md

    can be viewed at the center.
    Registered students can register for new courses and enter attendance record as well as grades for different    semesters

+   Admin side features

+   Deletion of records from the database
+   Add new courses offered by the college into the database Update maximum number of working days in the semester Update student records in the database

    Frontend used: ejs, css